 Because there’s no guarantee that you will win any money with a prize-linked savings account, you may want to consider these other savings options that can offer a more guaranteed return.

 • High-yield savings accounts.
-High-yield savings accounts are simply normal savings accounts with high interest rates.
-Usually, high-yield savings accounts are found at online banks.
-Because online banks don’t have to spend a ton of money on brick-and-mortar banking locations, they are able to offer higher interest rates, lower fees, or other bank account bonuses.
-High-yield savings accounts allow consumers to take advantage of compound interest.
+High-yield savings accounts are savings accounts with high interest rates.
+Often, high-yield savings accounts are found at online banks.
+Because online banks don’t have to spend a lot of money on brick-and-mortar banking locations, they may be able to offer higher interest rates, lower fees, or other bank account bonuses.
+High-yield savings accounts also allow consumers to take advantage of compound interest.

 • Money market account.
-Money market accounts tend to have a higher APY that normal savings accounts do, but they may have similar withdrawal limits to savings accounts.
+Money market accounts are savings accounts that tend to have a higher annual percentage rate (APY) than traditional savings accounts do, but they may have withdrawal limits.
 Check with your financial institution to see if there is a cap on the number of withdrawals you can make per month.

 The Takeaway

 The potential to win prize money through a prize-linked savings account can make saving more appealing for some consumers.
-That being said, these accounts tend to have much lower interest rates than normal savings accounts, and there is no guarantee the account holder will ever win any money.
-Before opening one, carefully consider if a prize-linked savings account can meet your needs or if you would be better off with a different financial vehicle.
+That being said, these accounts tend to have much lower interest rates than traditional savings accounts, and there is no guarantee the account holder will ever win any money.
+Before opening one, carefully consider if a prize-linked savings account can meet your needs or if you would be better off with a different financial vehicle, such as a high-yield savings account instead.

 FAQ